 Let’s face some facts about larger convention-style events, folks.
 There is always going to be controversy and confrontation.
 There will always be people pissed off at one another, and willing to bring that out on a larger stage that something like Pantheacon provides.
 But these confrontations drive away more people than it draws. ::raising hand:: Here is one of those people that eventually feels the need to not be around such nonsense.

 I can’t say that there wasn’t some level of confrontation at Austin Witchfest because there likely was.
 I say likely because I never saw anything of the sort.
 I saw a lot of people happy to see others that they had not seen in a while.
 I encountered a lot of friendly and helpful people.
-Shadow’s umbrella had a pretty pattern on the inside of it, and quite a few people had very sincere compliments about that – just as a singular example.
 If there was any negative attitudes or encounters – these were likely quickly resolved or abandoned by the involved parties.

 At Austin WitchFest, there were probably five to seven workshops.
 Not a whole lot for an event, but I would consider it to be the right amount.
 People interested in the workshops certainly attended those.
 There were probably somewhere between forty to fifty total vendors (not including the food vendors).
 Not a massive amount, but more than enough to provide plenty of options and variety.
 All in all, I would consider Austin WitchFest to be an awesome event that was very successful.
 There was plenty, but not a massive overkill of anything.